kalkuteminal/Animation-DNA/09-Houdini.md

 - add Source Volume > connect to LAST in of smokesolver > initialize
 - Source Volume > Scale Source Volume (density)
 - set Division Size (resolution of fluid container) in Smoke node
+- Resize Container > Padding > decrease to be faster